 Arpine Konyalian Grenier’s poetry has appeared in numerous publications including several anthologies.
 She has four published collections, most recently, The Concession Stand: Exaptation at the Margins (Otoliths, 2011).

 John Grey is an Australian born poet who works as financial systems analyst.
-His work has recently been published in Poem, Caveat Lector, Prism International and the horror anthology, What Fears Become.
-He has work upcoming in Potomac Review, Hurricane Review and Pinyon.
+His work has recently been published in Slant, Southern California Review and Skidrow Penthouse with work upcoming in Bryant Literary Magazine, Natural Bridge and Soundings East.

 John Grochalski is the author of The Noose Doesn’t Get Any Looser After You Punch Out (Six Gallery Press 2008), Glass City (Low Ghost Press, 2010), In The Year of Everything Dying (Camel Saloon, 2012), and the forthcoming novel, The Librarian.
 Grochalski currently lives in Brooklyn, New York, where he constantly worries about the high cost of everything.